 Don’t fall prey to scams

-The FTC and FDA have jointly issued warning letters to seven sellers of unapproved and misbranded products, claiming they can treat or prevent the Coronavirus.
+The FTC and FDA have previously issued warning letters to seven sellers of unapproved and misbranded products, claiming they can treat or prevent the Coronavirus.
 The companies’ products include teas, essential oils, and colloidal silver.
 Scammers are following the headlines and new fraudulent activities are happening daily.
 Do your part and report fraud.

-The seven companies are:
+The seven companies reported in 2020 include:

 - Vital Silver